 I try to stay very involved on campus.
 I am a part of many cultural organizations on campus, and am the current President for the Vietnamese Student Association.
 In my spare time I like to hang out with my friends, play games/sports, and eat (I love food).
 Come visit me in the office!

-Hello!
-I am very excited to be working in the Office of Multicultural Affairs here at Seattle U!
+I am very excited to be working in the Office of Multicultural Affairs here at Seattle U for what I know will be another great year!
 I am originally from the lower Yakima Valley where I graduated from Wapato High School, so being in the big city is quite a change for me.
-I am currently a freshman majoring in Psychology and I hope to become a Clinical Psychologist and to work with cancer patients as well as their families.
-On campus I am involved with Dance Marathon, Relay for Life, First Colleges against Cancer, and Red Zone.
-Also I am on the Varsity Rowing team, GO REDHAWKS!
+I am majoring in Psychology and I hope to become a therapist that works with cancer patients and their families.
+On campus I am involved with Dance Marathon, First Colleges against Cancer, Red Zone, and Calcutta Club.
+I am also a member of the Women's Varsity Rowing team.